MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/analytics-recipes.md

 <a id="area" />

-## Retrieve all work items under a given Area Path
+## Retrieve items under a given Area Path

 You can modify the following query to list all work items under a specific Area Path.